-- 2.1 It is important that all the Members of the Committee are adequately trained and briefed to make effective decisions and those members are aware of their statutory and fiduciary responsibilities and achieve the terms of reference of this Committee which are: - a) To consider and agree the investment strategy and statement of investment principles (SIP) (subsequently superseded by the Investment Strategy Statement) for the Pension Fund and subsequently monitor and review performance - b) Authorise staff to invite tenders and to award contracts to actuaries, advisers and fund managers and in respect of other related investment matters - c) To appoint and review the performance of advisers and investment managers for pension fund investments - d) To take decisions on those matters not to be the responsibility of the Cabinet under the Local Authorities (Functions and Responsibilities) (England) Regulations 2000 relating to those matters concerning pensions made under Regulations set out in Sections 7,12 or 24 of the Superannuation Act 1972. - 2.2 The Pensions Regulator Code of Practice which came into force on 1 April 2015 includes a requirement for members of the Pension Committee/LPB to demonstrate that they have an appropriate degree of knowledge and understanding to enable them to properly exercise their functions as a member of the Committee/LPB. - 2.3 LGPS (Amendment) (Governance) Regulations 2015 states that Administering Authority must have regard to guidance issued by the Secretary of State.
-Guidance was issued by the Shadow Scheme Advisory Board in January 2015 and states that the Administering Authority should make appropriate training available to assist LPB members in undertaking their role. - A joint training strategy that incorporates Pension Committee member training with LPB members to keep officer time and training costs to a minimum, has been developed and agreed by the Pensions Committee on the 24 November 2015 and the Local Pension Board on the 6 January 2016.
-The Training Strategy can be found in Appendix A Annex C. - 2.5 The Training Strategy formally sets out the arrangements the London Borough of Havering Pension Fund will take in order to comply with the principles of the CIPFA's Knowledge and Skills Code of Practice.
+- 2.1 It is important that all the Members of the Committee are adequately trained and briefed to make effective decisions and those members are aware of their statutory and fiduciary responsibilities and achieve the terms of reference of this Committee which are: - a) To consider and agree the Investment Strategy Statement for the Pension Fund and subsequently monitor and review performance - b) Authorise staff to invite tenders and to award contracts to actuaries, advisers and fund managers and in respect of other related investment matters - c) To appoint and review the performance of advisers and investment managers for pension fund investments - d) To take decisions on those matters not to be the responsibility of the Executive under the Local Authorities (Functions and Responsibilities) (England) Regulations 2000 relating to those matters concerning The Local Government pension Scheme. - 2.2 The Pensions Regulator (TPR) Code of Practice which came into force on 1 April 2015 includes a requirement for members of the Pension Committee/Local Pensions Board (LPB) to demonstrate that they have an appropriate degree of knowledge and understanding to enable them to properly exercise their functions as a member of the Committee/LPB. - 2.3 LGPS (Amendment) (Governance) Regulations 2015 states that Administering Authority must have regard to guidance issued by the Secretary of State.
+Guidance was issued by the then Shadow Scheme Advisory Board (SAB) in January 2015 and states that the Administering Authority should make appropriate training available to assist LPB members in undertaking their role. - A joint training strategy that incorporates Pension Committee member training with LPB members to keep officer time and training costs to a minimum, has been developed and agreed by the Pensions Committee on the 24 November 2015 and the Local Pension Board on the 6 January 2016.
+The Training Strategy can be found in Appendix A Annex C. The Training Strategy will be reviewed over the next year in preparation for the Good Governance Review and The Pensions Regulator New Code of Practice. - 2.5 The Training Strategy formally sets out the arrangements the London Borough of Havering Pension Fund will take in order to comply with the principles of the CIPFA's Knowledge and Skills Code of Practice. - 2.6 Training and development will be held with regard to the work plan as shown in Appendix A Annex B. The training undertaken can be seen within Appendix A Annex D

-- 2.6 Training and development will be held with regard to the work plan as shown in Appendix A Annex B. The training undertaken can be seen within Appendix A Annex D - 2.7.
+2.7.
 Maintaining expertise, experience and knowledge is a key focus for the committee in order to meet the "qualitative test" under Markets in Financial Instrument Directive (MiFID 11).
 Firms will undertake an assessment of the expertise, experience and knowledge of the local authority and its pension fund committee in order to be reasonably assured that they are capable of making their own investment decisions and have an understanding of the risks involved before a firm will permit election to professional status.
 All requests for election have been granted for existing investment service providers.